News

 OET Evaluation Process

-The examiners assess how well you can understand and communicate in medical scenarios, whether it’s explaining symptoms, discussing treatment plans, or writing referral letters.
+The examiners assess how well you can understand and communicate in medical scenarios, whether explaining symptoms, discussing treatment plans, or writing referral letters.

 OET is evaluated with a focus on healthcare-specific language use.
 The evaluation considers the following: